michelled/weavly.org/src/activities/travelling-to-the-moon.md

 * Now you need to add a few more steps to the program to bring the spacecraft back to earth
 * This time you will need to use a turn block to go back to earth
 * Once your spacecraft is pointing towards earth, add forward blocks to take it back to earth
-* Select the “Play” button and watch how the spacecraft travels between the earth and moon
+* Select the “Play” button and watch how the spacecraft travels between the earth and the moon

 ## Tips